Skip to content

 • Game meats (venison, bison, elk)

 Important: Choose plain, unseasoned meats.
-Avoid:
+Skip these:

 • Pre-marinated meats (often contain garlic/onion)